lgblgblgb/xemu/README.md

 at least on Windows and Linux (or Unix-like machines, Raspberry PI is included) with the help of the SDL2 library.
 Note, that in theory, it would be easy to port to other targets because of using SDL.

+As I wanted to emulate other machines as well, I renamed the project from XCLCD (CLCD = Commodore LCD) to "X-Emu".

 ## Basic usage of the emulator